Daloy Politsey

 Daloy Politsey (דאַלוי פּאָליציי), also known as In Ale Gasn (אין אַלע גאַסן) is a Yiddish-language anti-authoritarian protest song.
 The modern commonly known & recorded version of the song is actually a combination of two different protest songs from the late 19th and early 20th century Russian Empire; Hey Hey Daloy Politsey and In Ale Gasn respectively.
 The modern song was recorded in 1972 by the Yiddish Youth Ensemble (Susan Finesilver, Betty Glaser, Judy Gottlieb, Khane Kliger, Moishe Mlotek, Moishe Rosenfeld, Dina Schwartzman, Josh Waletzky; Musical Director: Zalmen Mlotek) on their album of Yiddish Songs of Work and Struggle (1972, vinyl).
 The recording later appeared in the soundtrack for the documentary film Free Voice of Labor: The Jewish Anarchists.
 As such the song is often rendered as In Ale Gasn/Daloy Politsey to highlight this combination.
 The two songs were historically associated with the Bundist movement (although none of the lyrics are explicitly Bundist) along with the Jewish anarchist movement.
 The two songs were sung during the Russian revolutions as a rallying cry for Revolutionary Socialist and Anarchist Jews.

 Content

 In Ale Gasn

 The first two verses of the combined song come from In Ale Gasn.
 In Ale Gasn by itself was a labour song that calls for a strike and/or industrial action, a common occurrence at the time in Imperial Russia; especially within the Jewish population.
-The earliest scribed versions of the song appear in two different collections of Yiddish folk songs from Kiev from 1933 and 1934 respectively.
+The earliest scribed versions of the song appear in two different collections of Yiddish folk songs from Kyiv from 1933 and 1934 respectively.

 Daloy Politsey

 The rest of the song, including its refrain, come from Daloy Politsey.
 The song itself was first scribed around the time of the 1905 Revolution, and specifically calls for the overthrow of Tsar Nicholas.
 Originally the song was sung with a leader singing verses (often improvised) and a chorus speak-singing the refrain in a call and response format.
-Daloy Politsey also critiques so-called "useful Jews", highlighting how despite climbing the social ladder from a street cleaner to a capitalist, there is still a need for systemic change.